 Forgetting about one of these points will reduce your score for your writing test, so practice and get an experienced teacher to mark your papers and give you detailed feedback on what you are doing right and wrong.

 To sum up, the vast majority of B2 First Task 1 essays have the same format, so if you practice following the instructions the task gives you, you should have no problems here.
-Again, corrections and feedback from an experienced teacher will not only improve your writing, it will improve your confidence and therefore your score.
+Again, corrections and feedback from an experienced teacher will not only improve your writing, but it will also improve your confidence and therefore your score.

 Communicative Achievement